Getting Started

-HTML Tips for Decorator 5
+- HTML Tips

 Follow these guidelines for the best results using HTML with Decorator 5.